Main page content

 Nina Schmelzer

-Nina Schmelzer is a Project Assistant at adelphi where she works on projects at the intersection of climate change and diplomacy.
+Nina Schmelzer was a Project Assistant at adelphi where she works on projects at the intersection of climate change and diplomacy.
 As a Master’s student of international affairs with a focus on international security, she is passionate about how environmental change interacts with social, political, and economic risks to exacerbate conflict, especially with respect to the agricultural sector.

 Publications